 Juvenile Justice Categories:

 In NYS, children that commit crimes are put into different categories depending on their age and the severity of the alleged criminal act.
 Children under the age of 7 cannot be charged with a crime.
-The following are the three categories:
+Starting on January 1, 2023, children under the age of 12 cannot be charged with a criminal offense with the exception of homicide and manslaughter.
+The following are the categories:

-- Juvenile Delinquents: Is a child between ages 7 and 15 who has committed a criminal offense.
-All juvenile delinquency cases are heard in Family Court
+- Juvenile Delinquents: A child between ages 7 and 15 who has committed a criminal offense.
+All juvenile delinquency cases are heard in Family Court.
+On January 1, 2023, the minimum age will change from 7 to 12.
+Effective January 1, 2023, children under the age of 12 cannot be charged with a criminal offense with the exception of homicide or manslaughter.

-- Youthful Offenders: A 16, 17, or 18-year-old who commits a crime is treated as an adult, but can be considered for youthful offender status at the sentencing.
+- Youthful Offenders: A child between the ages of 14 and under 19 who commits certain serious crimes can be treated as an adult.
+However, they can be considered for youthful offender status at sentencing.
 Being a youthful offender gives a child a chance to have no criminal record even after a felony conviction.

 Generally, to be treated as a youthful offender, the child must:

-- Be least 16 and under 19 at the time the crime is committed.
+- Be at least 14 and under the age of 19 at the time the crime is committed

 - Have no prior felony convictions